 Visit will promote private sector investment and strengthen regional relationships

-WASHINGTON – Adam Boehler, Chief Executive Officer of the U.S. International Development Finance Corporation (DFC), will travel to South Africa and Ethiopia from November 11 – 14 to promote U.S. investment in sub-Saharan Africa and strengthen relationships with key regional partners in support of mutual development goals.
+WASHINGTON – Adam Boehler, Chief Executive Officer of U.S. International Development Finance Corporation (DFC), will travel to South Africa and Ethiopia from November 11 – 14 to promote U.S. investment in sub-Saharan Africa and strengthen relationships with key regional partners in support of mutual development goals.

 The visit marks Boehler’s first official travel to Africa as CEO of DFC, a new U.S. Government agency that combines and modernizes the Overseas Private Investment Corporation (OPIC) and USAID’s Development Credit Authority (DCA).
 Equipped with a more than doubled investment cap of $60 billion and new financial tools, DFC has more resources to mobilize private sector capital to address development challenges and advance U.S. foreign policy in priority regions such as Sub-Saharan Africa.